 3.3 Email and contact forms / application forms

-Contact information from the contact email is used to respond to enquiry or send information as appropriate.
-The individual’s contact information is also used to get in touch with the individual when necessary.
+Contact information given when using this website facility is used to respond and send information as appropriate.
 Such Contact information is never disclosed to a third party.
 Your contact information is only stored on secure mail software, e.g. Mac Mail or Outlook when we are required to maintain a business relationship with you, e.g. you provide us with a service or your enquiry remains active.